snowwits/openend/README.md

 ## 3. Usage

 ### 3.1 Overview
-- **Open End icon / Popup:** The extension has an icon in the Chrome toolbar (next to the address bar).
+- **Open End Icon / Popup:** The extension has an icon in the Chrome toolbar (next to the address bar).
 If you click on it, a popup opens.
 The icon and the popup have two purposes:
   1. Inform you:
      - Whether the current web page is a supported video platform.
        - On supported platforms the icon is colored, otherwise it is grey.